Mineral Potential Modelling and GIS Tenement Platform in the Cook Islands Exclusive Economic Zone

-Kenex has been working with the Cook Island Seabed Minerals Authority in order to assess the potential for polymetallic nodule deposits over the Cook Island Economic Exclusive Zone (CIEEZ) and successively create an enterprise GIS platform for exploration licence management.
+Kenex has been working with the Cook Island Seabed Minerals Authority in order to assess the potential for polymetallic nodule deposits over the Cook Island Economic Exclusive Zone (CIEEZ) and to create an enterprise GIS platform for exploration licence management.

 The second part of the project was completed in September 2016 with the development of a complete prospecting and exploration licence GIS management system for the Cook Islands government.
-Kenex designed and implemented the system, helped installing the necessary software and assisted the Seabed Minerals Authority team in training with the new GIS platform.
+Kenex designed and implemented the system, helped with installing the necessary software, and assisted the Seabed Minerals Authority team in training with the new GIS platform.

 - They grow at a very slow rate, on the order of millimeters per million years.

 - The nodules formed by hydrogenetic processes are most abundant, these are formed by slow precipitation of metals from seawater.

 - Nodules are most abundant at depths between 4,000 m and 6,000 m in areas with a low sedimentation rate.

 - Hydrogenous nodules generally grow on siliceous and pelagic clay sediment.